okapusta/issi-react-lab2/README.md

 ### Running

+Fetch modules
+`git submodule update --init --recursive`

+Run the stack
 `docker compose up -d`

-Web app will be available on port `:3000`
+The web app will be available on port `:3000`

 API available on port `:8888`